MethodAtlas

 Journal of EconometricsDOI: 10.1016/j.jeconom.2020.09.006

-Sun and Abraham showed that conventional event-study regression coefficients are contaminated by treatment effect heterogeneity across cohorts and proposed an interaction-weighted estimator that recovers clean dynamic treatment effects.
+Sun and Abraham show that conventional event-study regression coefficients are contaminated by treatment effect heterogeneity across cohorts and propose an interaction-weighted estimator that recovers clean dynamic treatment effects.
 This paper is the key reference for event-study plots in staggered settings.

 Baker, A. C., Larcker, D. F., & Wang, C. C. Y. (2022).
 How Much Should We Trust Staggered Difference-in-Differences Estimates?.